-If you work in the marina industry it is important to understand the difference between freeboard and live load capacity and how the two affect the stability and use of a floating dock.
+A floating dock’s live load capacity is basically the amount of weight the dock can hold without sinking.If you work in the marina industry it is important to understand the difference between freeboard and live load capacity and how the two affect the stability and use of a floating dock.

-Freeboard, in simple terms, is the height of a dock’s deck above the water.
+Freeboard, in simple terms, is the height of a dockโs deck above the water.

 Live loads are variable and include all unfixed items on the dock such as people and personal items.
 Basically live loads are how much weight you want a dock to support without sinking.